MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/3-exercise-use-functions-create-expression.md

 ### Deploy the template to Azure

 You learned about the deployment commands in the previous module.
-Here, we are using the Azure PowerShell ```New-AzResourceGroupDeployment``` command.
+Here, we're using the Azure PowerShell ```New-AzResourceGroupDeployment``` command.

-1. Deploy the template using Azure PowerShell commands in the Visual Studio Code terminal.
-Remember to substitute *{your-prefix}* with a different string.
+1. Deploy the template by using Azure PowerShell commands in the Visual Studio Code terminal.
+Remember to substitute `{your-prefix}` with a different string.
 For example, you could use **storage**.

     ```azurepowershell
     $templateFile = "azuredeploy.json"